openemail/openemail-docs-v1/docs/b_n_r_restore.md

 ```

-The script will ask you for a backup location containing the mailcow_DATE folders.
+The script will ask you for a backup location containing the openemail_DATE folders.